 December 1-10, 2017

-FUGUE is being developed through a year-long community-based research process.
-Directors Eric Garcia and Kat Cole are interviewing long-time San Francisco residents about their nostalgias and utopian yearnings.
+Inspired by our year-long community-based research process into the queer histories of San Francisco streets, FUGUE is a foray into cultural amnesia, featuring forgotten stories of queers, people of color and long-time SF residents.
+Directors Eric Garcia and Kat Cole are interviewing folks about their nostalgias and utopian yearnings.
 Their stories will be folded into the performance.

 - - - - - - CREATIVE TEAM - - - - - -